VIEW SELECTED LIBRARY MEDIA

 Stephen E Wright, Kirsty Thomas, Gillian Watson, Catherine Baker, Andrew Bryant, Thomas J Chadwick, Jing Shen, Ruth Wood, Jennifer Wilkinson, Leigh Mansfield, Victoria Stafford, Clare Wade, Julie Furneval, Andrea Henderson, Keith Hugill,

 Philip Howard, Alistair Roy, Stephen Bonner, Simon Baudouin

 Publisher or Source:

 Primary Focus of Media:

 Pre-Use of PICS Designation

-Methods: We conducted a randomized, parallel-group, allocation-concealed, assessor-blinded, controlled trial in patients who had received at least 48 hours of invasive or non-invasive ventilation.
-Participants were randomized in a 1:1 ratio, stratified by admitting ICU, admission type and level of independence.
+Methods We conducted a randomised, parallel-group, allocation-concealed, assessor-blinded, controlled trial in patients who had received at least 48 hours of invasive or non-invasive ventilation.
+Participants were randomised in a 1:1 ratio, stratified by admitting ICU, admission type and level of independence.
 The intervention group had a target of 90 min physical rehabilitation per day, the control group a target of 30 min per day (both Monday to Friday).
 The primary outcome was the Physical Component Summary (PCS) measure of SF-36 at 6 months.